itsalb3rt/agile-visitors-api/README.md

 $ docker-compose up -d agile-visitors-api
 ```

-Now you have now the API running in `http://localhost:5000/api` or `http://local.agile-visitors.api/api`
+Now you have the API running in `http://localhost:5000/api` or `http://local.agile-visitors.api/api`

 # ENV file

-The `env` file contains a series of variables that modify the behavior of the api.
+The `env` file contains a series of variables that modify the behavior of the API.

 ```text
 # API